Making (your) Mental Health a Priority!

 Topics covered in Season 1 of NLT are 1. psychology introduction (general introduction to psychology and what it entails); 2. stress in adults; 3. stress in children and adolescents; 4. why do we celebrate; 5. healthy lifestyle: alcohol/ drugs/ food; 6. dealing with the upcoming hurricane season; 7. positively influencing a child’s development; 8. what if your child is developing differently; 9. mental health, what does it mean and how is it to live with a psychiatric disorder; 10. life with a disability.

 Throughout the various episode’s listeners will hear from a number of health professionals: Alexandra van Luijken developmental psychologist; Zuleima Violenus- Salmon neuropsychologist; Carmencita Chemont, health care psychologist; Stephanie Haseth, child and adolescent psychologist; Miranda Veltman, health care psychologist; Sanne Gruijters health care psychologist; Joyce Zwanenburg Pedagogue; Caroline van Oost, health care psychologist; Honey Sheridan, board certified behavior analyst; Henriette Scheurs-van Mil, Orthopedagogue.

 Public Service Announcements after the Hurricane(s)

-Shortly after the hurricane and in the new year a Public Service Announcement (PSA) was recorded by APAP.
-Maybe you already heard it on the radio and/or saw it on our Facebook page.
-Our goal was to inform the community on St. Maarten during the recovery process to take good care of themselves.
-Awareness of the psychological effects of being in this situation is the start point in our opinion to be able to prevent psychological problems where possible.
-We ask you to listen to the message and spread the message where possible!
+Shortly after the hurricane a Public Service Announcement (PSA) was recorded by APAP.
+Maybe you heard it on the radio and/or saw it on our Facebook page.
+Our goal was to inform the community of St. Maarten during the recovery process to take good care of themselves.
+Awareness of the psychological effects of being in this situation is the start point, in our opinion, to be able to prevent psychological problems where possible.
+We ask you to listen to the message and share it where possible!

 First PSA (soundclip):